 Patients experience discomfort, swelling, and bruising.
 Other risks will be discussed during your consultation.

 Scars develop based on many different factors.
 First, minimal tension and carefully placed sutures are ideal.
 Following wound care instructions are important.
 About two weeks after the procedure, once the wound has completely healed, a silicone gel or silicone adhesive bandage may be applied to the scar.
 This should continue for 6 to 8 weeks.
 The scar should also be shielded from sunlight for 12 months to prevent permanent darkening.
 The scar will continue to fade, with its final appearance settling around 12 months later.
 Additionally, our genetics play a role in how your scar will look long term.
 Patients with darker skin types tend to form thicker scars.

 Abnormally thick scars, hypertrophic scars or keloids may require additional treatments to improve the appearance.

 Please schedule a consultation with Dr. Carpin by calling (281) 333-4600 to discuss if you are a surgical candidate, and to review the risks, benefits, alternatives, and expected outcomes of the procedure.
-Dr. Carpin performs skin cancer reconstruction in the Houston, League City and Clear Lake, TX and surrounding areas, including Friendswood, Pasedena, Kemah, Seabrook and Galveston.
+Dr. Carpin performs skin cancer reconstruction for patients in Houston, League City and Clear Lake, TX and surrounding areas, including Friendswood, Pasedena, Kemah, Seabrook and Galveston.